2.2 Managing allegations against people that work or volunteer with children

 - In Surrey County Council (0300 123 1650 option 3).
 The LADO should be informed as soon as possible and at least within 24 hours.

-- An immediate risk assessment should be carried out;
+- An immediate risk assessment should be carried out; this will include ensuring safety, identifying a safety plan and any potential organizational risk.

 - The police should also be notified immediately if there is any potential criminal allegation and Police will decide on the appropriate level of response.
 It is important to note that information gathering is distinct from investigation.
 Employers should continue to gather information about the facts of the case, for example, checking if there is any evidence and taking statements from other witnesses.